Site Logo

 Eligibility

 This section outlines the conditions that must be met to qualify for each type of disability assistance.
 Eligibility is based on age, type of disability, and medical assessment, and is not subject to means testing.
+This means that the applicant can be gainfully occupied.
 Specific criteria apply to each assistance type.

 Disability Assistance: